Hewell Grange: History

 Windsor-Clive's first encounter with the firm of Bodley & Garner is recorded in his wife's memoir of her husband, privately published in 1932: "Although I first discussed the plans with Mr Bodley in the very small dog kennel of the Athenaeum Club, it was Mr Garner who came to see us to discuss the details and the designs from the very beginning were [his]".
 The resulting house has been described as "one of the most important late 19th century country houses in England", and is Bodley and Garner's most significant country house.
 The house was hugely expensive and building was undertaken at a leisurely pace.
 The foundations were laid in 1884, and the Windsor-Clives moved in during 1891, when the house was still incomplete.
 The building was technologically advanced; one of the first in the country to be lit by electricity and with hydraulic lifts powered from the water tower in the park.
-The Windsor-Clives entertained at Hewell on an appropriate scale, with guests including Lord Salisbury, the Shah of Persia, and many members of the British Royal Family.
+The Windsor-Clives entertained at Hewell on an appropriate scale, with guests including Lord Salisbury, the Shah of Persia, and many members of the British royal family.
 Ferdinand de Rothschild, the builder of the even grander Waddesdon Manor and another Soul, suggested that Hewell was the only modern English house he really envied.
 But the house was obsolete almost as it was being built.
 Lady Windsor, in her memoir of her husband, wrote "had we any idea how quickly the circumstances of life in this country, and indeed throughout the world, would change, I do not think that we should have dreamt of building a house of that size".
 Charles Robert Ashbee, an architect and family friend, visiting in 1913 described it as "a noble example of something now I suppose extinct".

 The estate remained a seat of the Windsor-Clive family (who were made Earls of Plymouth) until just after World War II.
 The death of the 2nd Earl, Ivor Windsor-Clive in 1943, saw his son inherit the Windsor estates.
 Heavy death duties forced him to sell Hewell Grange and the ground rents from his land in Barry, Penarth and Grangetown.
-St Fagans Castle was donated to Amgueddfa Cymru – National Museum Wales.
+St Fagans Castle was donated to the National Museum of Wales.
 The Hewell Grange estate was sold to the state which established a borstal at the house.
 This operated from 1946 to 1982 and then as a Young Offender Institution until 1991, when it became HM Prison Hewell Grange, a Category D open prison for adults.
 The prison was closed in 2020, after a number of incidents of violence, and a report by Her Majesty's Inspector of Prisons which condemned the facility as "squalid, demeaning and depressing".
+Following closure, the grange was sold to Midlands-based hoteliers in March 2023.

 Hewell Grange and its gardens have previously, although rarely, been open to the public through the Heritage Open Days and the National Gardens schemes.
 As at 2020 no public access is permitted, although access to the lake is possible.